mniemiro/site/content/_index.md

 ## About Me

 I'm a senior at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
-I will start my PhD at Harvard in fall 2024.
+I will start my PhD at Harvard in the fall.

 My email: (mylastname)2(at)illinois(dot)edu